cmu-csd-phd/csd-blog/website/content/2025/suffix-decoding.md

 - It often requires model-specific fine-tuning to align the outputs of the draft model and the full model.

 ### Background: Model-free speculative decoding
 Model-free speculative decoding solutions avoid the overhead of maintaining auxiliary draft models by leveraging alternative techniques to generate speculative tokens.
-Notable approaches include **n-gram models** [1], which predict next tokens based on statistical patterns in previously observed sequences. **SpecTr** [2] introduces tree-based tokenization with frequency-based prediction. **Lookahead Decoding** [4] uses an efficient substring matching technique on past generations to predict future tokens.
-These approaches offer compelling advantages in deployment simplicity and reduced memory footprint, though they typically achieve more modest acceptance rates compared to model-based techniques.
+Notable approaches include **prompt lookup decoding**, which sources candidate tokens from the prompt. **Lookahead Decoding** generates draft tokens using a Jacobi iteration method. **REST** retrieves draft tokens from a library of external texts. **Token Recycling** builds a cache of possible continuations based on the top-k tokens that are not picked at decoding time.
 The key insight unifying these methods is that statistical regularities in language can enable effective speculation without the computational burden of additional neural models.
+However, these methods often lack the adaptability and efficiency of SuffixDecoding, which dynamically leverages historical outputs to exploit repetitive patterns in real-time.

 ## Motivation: Why Suffix Decoding?